CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Related Work

-\textbf{Multi-view time-series forecasting} Recent advances in deep learning architectures have allowed us to extract and combine representations from multi-modal data sources in an end-to-end fashion.
-Most methods employ simple summation or concatenation methods \cite{yan2021deep, li2018survey} to combine representations from multiple sources \cite{ramchandani2020deepcovidnet, ekambaram2020attention}, or use a learned data-source specific weight~\cite{chen2021unite} which does not account for dynamic variation in the importance of each view.
+\textbf{Multi-view time-series forecasting} Recent advances is deep learning architectures has allowed us to extract representations from variety of data sources such as images \cite{li2016survey}, sequences \cite{salehinejad2017recent}, graphs \cite{hamilton2020graph}, text \cite{devlin2018bert}, etc., and combine these modules' representation for training in a end-to-end fashion.
+In order to integrate these representations, most methods employ simple summation or concatenation methods \cite{yan2021deep, li2018survey,zhong2020financial,trirat2021df,kumar2020edarkfind} either at the inital layers of model (early fusion) or last layers (late fusion) \cite{lahat2015multimodal,gadzicki2020early,luggen2021wiki2prop,wang2020transmodality}.
+For instance DeepCovidNet \cite{ramchandani2020deepcovidnet} uses spatio-temporal and static features using simple summation for Covid-19 prediction. \citet{ekambaram2020attention} similarly integrate images, text and static features for predicting consumer sales.
+Moreover, most of these methods do not focus on probabilistic forecasting unlike \cite{chen2021unite} which uses EHR sequence data, static demographic and location data and learn a data-source specific weight by pre-training the aggregated embeddings on prediction task of deciding if patient requires a treatment.
+Then, they employ a Gaussian Process approach to learn forecast probability on these embeddings to capture uncertainty.
 In contrast, we model data-view specific uncertainty by learning a latent distribution for each view which allows the model to reason about source specific uncertainty as it integrates uncertainty-aware stochastic representations of all views towards the forecast distribution.